 Fall seeded ryegrass ranges from early heading to pollen shed.
-Spring seeded ryegrass, for the most part, has shed pollen on the main stem and is now in the seed filling stage.
+Spring seeded ryegrass is now in the seed filling stage.
 The fall seeded ryegrass stands are variable, with some fully headed and others that range from headed to vegetative.
 This range in ryegrass maturity will make it difficult make a determination on when to swath.